Why creating overrides?

 - Duplicate the model marked as "live" (live models cannot be edited directly)

-- Name the duplicated model how you want
+- Pick a name for the duplicated model

 Step 2: Create the override